Rock-a-bye Baby: Tunes and variations

 The rhyme is generally sung to one of two tunes.
 The only one mentioned by the Opies in The Oxford Book of Nursery Rhymes (1951) is a variant of Henry Purcell's 1686 quickstep Lillibullero, but others were once popular in North America.

 An 1887 editorial in Boston's The Musical Herald mentions "Rock-a-bye-baby" as being part of the street band repertoire, while in that same year The Times carried an advertisement for a performance in London by the Moore and Burgess Minstrels, featuring among others "the great American song of ROCK-A-BYE".
 Newspapers of the period credited the tune to two separate persons, both resident in Boston.
 One was Effie Crockett, who in 1872 wrote an original composition using the lullaby as a returning refrain after each of its three verses.
 This, however, was not published until "probably 1884" under the pseudonym Effie I. Canning.
 The other candidate was Charles Dupee Blake (1847-1903), a prolific composer of popular music, of which "his best known work is Rock-a-Bye Baby".

 It is difficult to say which one of the many contemporary songs bearing that title and of varied authorship was really the subject of the news reports.
 The one reproduced under that title in Clara L. Mateaux's Through Picture Land (1876) is a two-stanza work that is different in wording and form.
 Another in St Nicholas Magazine for 1881 and ascribed to M. E. Wilkins begins with the words of the traditional lullaby, which are then followed by fourteen stanzas of more varied form.
 Still another appears in the Franklin Square Song Collection for 1885 under the title "American Cradle Song" in a version by Robert Jones Burdette.
-More lullabies followed in much the same format, including variations on the completely separate song "Rock-a-bye, baby, thy cradle is green" (Opie #23), until the ultimate transformation into Rock-a-Bye Your Baby with a Dixie Melody from the musical Sinbad of 1918.
+More lullabies followed in much the same format, including variations on the completely separate song "Rock-a-bye, baby, thy cradle is green" (Opie #23), and a transformation into Rock-a-Bye Your Baby with a Dixie Melody from the musical Sinbad of 1918.

 Sculpture

-In 1874 the sculptor Jules Dalou exhibited a terracotta statuette titled "Hush-a-bye Baby" at that year's Royal Academy exhibition.
+In 1874, the sculptor Jules Dalou exhibited a terracotta statuette titled "Hush-a-bye Baby" at that year's Royal Academy exhibition.
 This portrayed a singing mother cradling her baby and seated in a rocking chair, with the rhyme’s first two lines quoted on the base.
 A commission followed in 1875 to carve the composition in marble.